cardano-foundation/developer-portal/docs/get-started/cardano-wallet-js.md

 The wallet itself doesn't hold the passphrase, you can check it's correctly updated trying to call a method needing the passphrase e.g: `sendPayment`
 :::
 ### Wallet addresses
 Cardano wallets are Multi-Account Hierarchy Deterministic that follow a variation of BIP-44 described [here](https://github.com/input-output-hk/implementation-decisions/blob/e2d1bed5e617f0907bc5e12cf1c3f3302a4a7c42/text/1852-hd-chimeric.md).
 All the addresses are derived from a root key (is like a key factory) which you can get from the recovery phrase.
-Also the wallets will always have 20 "consecutive" unused address, so anytime you use one of them new address will be "discovered" to keep the rule.
+Also the wallets will always have 20 "consecutive" unused addresses, so anytime you use one of them new address will be "discovered" to keep the rule.
 ```js
 let addresses = await wallet.getAddresses(); // list will contain at least 20 address
 ```